Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 Subby is made for students with basic knowledge of how to navigate a website.
 The website will be designed to be as straightforward as possible so even the most non-technological individuals can use it.

 ### 2.4.
 Constraints
-In regards to the auction/bidding feature, it may prove difficult to identify the validity of the bids.
-Users could be making other accounts and bidding on their own properties to earn more money.
-In order to mitigate this, we plan to make individuals sign up with their school email since they should only have one school email.
+In regards to the auction/bidding feature, it may prove difficult to identify the validity of the bids; users can potentially make fake accounts and bid on their own property in order to balloon their profits.
+In order to mitigate this, we plan to make individuals sign up with their school email since they should only have one school email [what about double degree studnts at -->Laurier/Waterloo]

 ### 2.5.
 Assumptions and Dependancies
 Although anyone can visit and search the rental database, to contact a leasee or post a unit to sublet, users must first register with a valid university or college email.
 Individuals are expected to have access to a device with Wi-Fi and use a browser compatible with Google Maps.